P&G Grid Challenge Test Preparation (2026)

 The Grid Challenge Test is designed to stretch your skills and to see where the limit of your abilities lies.

-The Three Types of Spatial Orientation Questions
+What are the Three Types of Spatial Orientation Questions?

 The Grid Challenge Test contains three types of spatial orientation questions that test your ability to manipulate figures mentally.
 Let’s review each one: